japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveReferences.md

 // CAUTION: FIXME How to demo that the plan gets resolved using ResolveReferences.expandStarExpression?
 ```

-* For <<spark-sql-Expression-CreateNamedStruct.adoc#, CreateNamedStruct>> expressions with link:spark-sql-Expression-Star.adoc[Star] child expressions among the values, `expandStarExpression`...FIXME
+* For <<spark-sql-Expression-CreateNamedStruct.md#, CreateNamedStruct>> expressions with spark-sql-Expression-Star.md[Star] child expressions among the values, `expandStarExpression`...FIXME

-* For link:spark-sql-Expression-CreateArray.adoc[CreateArray] expressions with link:spark-sql-Expression-Star.adoc[Star] child expressions, `expandStarExpression`...FIXME
+* For spark-sql-Expression-CreateArray.md[CreateArray] expressions with spark-sql-Expression-Star.md[Star] child expressions, `expandStarExpression`...FIXME

-* For link:spark-sql-Expression-Murmur3Hash.adoc[Murmur3Hash] expressions with link:spark-sql-Expression-Star.adoc[Star] child expressions, `expandStarExpression`...FIXME
+* For spark-sql-Expression-Murmur3Hash.md[Murmur3Hash] expressions with spark-sql-Expression-Star.md[Star] child expressions, `expandStarExpression`...FIXME

-For any other uses of link:spark-sql-Expression-Star.adoc[Star] expressions, `expandStarExpression` fails analysis with a `AnalysisException`:
+For any other uses of spark-sql-Expression-Star.md[Star] expressions, `expandStarExpression` fails analysis with a `AnalysisException`:

 ```
 Invalid usage of '*' in expression '[exprName]'